rex2630/codeswholesale-for-woocommerce/README.md

 * Cron job to check that all completed orders are full filled with keys
 * Error reprting to admin's email
 * Low balance notification
+* Automatically complete order when payment is received

 How to use